 — Brandt Snedeker, Vanderbilt All-American, PGA Tour, Search Committee Member

-“In my career, we’ve played with Alabama, and I think with Coach Limbaugh, you’re getting a guy with a lot of energy who’s going to put 110% behind the program.
+“In my career, we’ve played with Alabama, and I think with coach Limbaugh you’re getting a guy with a lot of energy who’s going to put 110 percent behind the program.
 That type of energy is what really is going to benefit our program and take it to where we all want it to go.
-With Coach Limbaugh, he’s going to bring out every ounce of potential in all of the guys.”
+With coach Limbaugh, he’s going to bring out every ounce of potential in all of the guys.”

 – Adam Hofmann, Vanderbilt Men’s Golfer, Class of 2012